ShortlyMsg/exchangeRate/README.md

 # GET methods #
 localhost:8080/api/currency/all

-# doesnt working
+* Get Daily data from TCMB *
+localhost:8080/api/currency/object

+* Not working as it should *
 localhost:8080/api/currency/currency

-# Get Daily data from TCMB
-localhost:8080/api/currency/object